AlbertLucianto/vuex-search/README.md

           index: ['address', 'name'],
           // access the state to be watched by Vuex Search
           getter: state => state.myResources.contacts,
+          // how resource should be watched
+          watch: { delay: 500 },
         },
         // otherResource: { index, getter, watch, searchApi },
       },